Cookies on the SIM Sherpa website

 at Sky.com

-You can only upgrade after your first 31 days.
-We’d stay away from option 3 at least until the last 12 months of your contract as handing in your phone early could leave you with no phone and a loan to pay still.
+You can only upgrade after 31 days.
+We’d steer clear of trading in, at least until the last 12 months of your contract as handing in your phone early could leave you with no phone and a loan to pay still.

 Useful link: How to actually do your upgrade